Flat cycles in the homology of \Gamma \SL(m,R)/SO(m): Introduction

 \subsection{Related work}

-There is a large and fruitful literature on homology of locally symmetric spaces.
-The reader is referred to the survey article \cite{schwermer} for a discussion of various points of view on the subject and an extensive bibliography.
-Our work is closest in spirit to \cite{millsonraghunathan,rohlfsschwermer,leeschwermer}.
+There is a large and fruitful literature on homology of locally symmetric spaces obtained from totally geodesic submanifolds.
+Examples are \cite{millson, millsonraghunathan, schwermer, rohlfsschwermer, leeschwermer}.
 The idea of eliminating unwanted intersections by passing to congruence covers appears in some form in all these works.
-However, the homology studied in those papers comes from cycles which are the fixed point sets of a finite order rational isometry $\sigma$.
+However, as far as we can tell, the homology studied in those papers comes from cycles which are the fixed point sets of a finite order rational isometry $\sigma$.
+These cycles are called \emph{special cycles}.
 One finds another finite order rational isometry $\sigma'$ commuting with $\sigma$ and then intersects the fixed point sets.
 The resulting fixed point sets intersect orthogonally.

 The flat $\mathbb T^{m-1}$-cycles considered in this paper are not of this type.
 They are not fixed by any finite order isometry.
 (The flat $X=\mathbb R^{m-1}$ in the universal cover is the fixed set of an abelian group of involutions $(\mathbb Z/2)^m,$ but these involutions are not rational and do not descend to a finite cover.)
 Further, our complementary subspaces $Y$ do not need to intersect $X$ orthogonally.
 This gives flexibility in the choice of $Y$ and allows us to find appropriate intersection patterns in the universal cover via a density argument.

 The rationally defined subspaces $Y$ which we intersect with the flats $X$ are more familiar.
-They are studied for instance in \cite{ashborel,leeschwermer}.
+For instance, rational copies of $\mathbb H^2\times\mathbb R$ in $\SL_3\mathbb R/\SO(3)$ have been studied in \cite{leeschwermer,ash}.